FuriouZz/blog/content/posts/2024-01-02/index.md

 In this article, we will call our blog `my-awesome-blog`.
 Feel free to name it as you want.

-In this file structure, we want to focus on content creation and getting less configurations and scripts as possible.
+In our targeted file structure, we want to focus on creating content and getting less configurations and scripts as possible.

-We will create two directories : `.lume` and `content`.
+We will create two directories : `.lume/` and `content/`.

 Every code and configuration will be inside  `.lume` directory and all articles and pages inside `content` directory.